RoboticImaging/LightConstrainedSfM/README.md

 ### Description
 This is the code for the paper
 **Burst Imaging for Light-Constrained Structure-From-Motion**, Ahalya Ravendran, Mitch Bryson and Donald G. Dansereau,
-under review for submission at RA-L IEEE Robotics and Automation Society 2021.
+TO BE under review for submission at RA-L IEEE Robotics and Automation Society 2021.
 Preprint [here](https://arxiv.org/abs/xxxx.xxxxx).

 For further information please see the [Project Website](https://roboticimaging.org/Projects/BurstSfM).